VS

 Germany: a world leader in electric mobility

-In 2023, electric cars accounted for 27% of new car sales in Germany.
-This market share is rising steadily, and is expected to reach 50% by 2030.
+In 2023, electric cars accounted for 27 % new car sales in Germany.
+This market share is growing steadily, and is expected to reach 50 % by 2030.

-This leading position is due to a number of factors, including :
+This leadership position is due to a number of factors, including :

 Germans are increasingly concerned about air pollution and climate change.
 They are therefore increasingly inclined to buy electric cars, which are cleaner than petrol or diesel cars.

-Electric cars are increasingly efficient and have longer ranges.
-This makes them more attractive to consumers.
+Electric cars are becoming increasingly efficient and have a longer range.
+They are therefore more attractive to consumers.

-In 2024, German automakers are expected to launch more than 20 new electric models.
+In 2024, German manufacturers are expected to bring more than 20 new electric models.

-Germany is also a leader in the development of charging infrastructures for electric cars.
+Germany is also a leader in the development of recharging infrastructure for electric cars.

-According to the website of theGerman Federal Network Agency (Bundesnetzagentur), the number of public charging stations in Germany reached 82,609 in July 2023.
-This represents an increase of 31% in one year.
-This puts Germany in third place among European Union countries in terms of the number of charging points, behind the Netherlands and France.
+According to theGerman Federal Network Agency (Bundesnetzagentur), the number of public charging points in Germany reached 82,609 in July 2023.
+This represents an increase of 31 % in one year.
+This makes Germany the third best-equipped country in the European Union in terms of the number of charging points, behind the Netherlands and France.

-However, kiosks are unevenly distributed across the country. Île-de-France accounts for half of all kiosks, followed by Auvergne-Rhône-Alpes.
+However, kiosks are unevenly distributed across the country. Île-de-France accounts for half of all charging points, followed by Auvergne-Rhône-Alpes.
 The least well-equipped regions are Corsica and Hauts-de-France.

-The French government has set an ambitious target of 500,000 public charging stations by 2030.
-This target will meet the growing demand for electric vehicles.
+The French government has set an ambitious target of 500,000 public charging points by 2030.
+This target will help meet the growing demand for electric vehicles.

 Germany becomes a major market for electric cars